 Call a good and uplifting friend or family member

 Try to get in good spirits before your interview.
-If you feel your nerves taking over, call someone you love, trust and can laugh with to give you a pep talk and lessen your anxiety.
+If you feel your nerves taking over, call someone you love, trust, and laugh with to give you a pep talk and lessen your anxiety.

 Do something that makes you feel good